-However I am starting to warm to the fact that you need social signals for the justification of backlinks.
+However, I am starting to warm to the fact that you need social signals for the justification of backlinks.

 I think over the years people have tried to spam social and get millions of likes, shares, comments.
 Then when this does not directly impact higher rankings, they say it does not work.

-However from recent masterminds we have seen examples of social creating a buzz around an article to help it rank directly.
+However, from recent masterminds, we have seen examples of social creating a buzz around an article to help it rank directly.
 The discussion related to this was ‘Is it the social signals that actually helped the site or the referral traffic from those social platforms?’.

-It seems crazy that Google would integrate Facebook into their algorithm.
+It seems crazy that Google would integrate Facebook into its algorithm.
 Remember Google is a business which makes money from paid advertising.
 Their biggest competitor to this is Facebook ads, so including their biggest competitor as part of their core algorithm has been the argument some SEOs have been fighting back with.

-But from personal testing I have seen direct rank increases in the SERPs when I boost my social signals that drive real traffic to my website.
+But from personal testing, I have seen direct rank increases in the SERPs when I boost my social signals that drive real traffic to my website.
 Again this could be the engagement from the traffic causing these jumps or it could be the social signals.
 But as part of my company’s standard operating procedures now we make sure to try and get real social shares that drive real traffic.
 I say real because friends who have tested the bulk social signal packages and fake traffic sources have had mixed results so get them real to future proof your SEO.